Oliver Tree: 2018–2020: Ugly Is Beautiful and singles

-2021–2022: Deluxe versions of Ugly Is Beautiful & Cowboy Tears, collaborations, and critical recognition
+2021–2022: Deluxe versions of albums, collaborations, and recognition

 Despite claiming that he was retired, he released the single "Out of Ordinary" on February 4, 2021, announcing the deluxe edition of Ugly Is Beautiful.

-On May 28, 2021, Tree released a deluxe version of his debut album named Ugly Is Beautiful: Shorter, Thicker & Uglier, from which the song "Life Goes On" gained notable popularity.
+On May 28, 2021, Tree released a deluxe version of his debut album titled Ugly Is Beautiful: Shorter, Thicker & Uglier, from which the song "Life Goes On" gained notable popularity.

-He would later collaborate with Russian rave band Little Big and release the single "Turn It Up", featuring Estonian rapper Tommy Cash, from their collaborative EP Welcome to the Internet, which was later released on September 30, 2021.

-On January 12, 2022, Tree released the single "Cowboys Don't Cry" and the single "Freaks & Geeks" on February 4, both from his second album, Cowboy Tears.
+On January 12, 2022, Tree released the single "Cowboys Don't Cry" and the single "Freaks & Geeks" on February 4, both from his second studio album, Cowboy Tears.
 Cowboy Tears was released on February 18, 2022.
-On May 20, 2022, Tree released a single, "I Hate You" followed up by another single "Placeholder" on July 15.
+On May 20, 2022, Tree released a single, "I Hate You", followed by another single, "Placeholder", on July 15.
 He would also announce a tour to accompany the album Cowboy Tears.
-On August 5, 2022, he followed up the release of Cowboy Tears with a non-album single titled "Miss You" - a collaboration with German music producer Robin Schulz and a remix of the song "Jerk" from Ugly is Beautiful.
-A month later, Tree collaborated with Polish-Irish DJ and producer "TWISTED" for "WORTH NOTHING", a Phonx-infused remix of the song Jerk.
-On October 28, 2022, the music video of Miss You was uploaded, and the song started to gain as much popularity as Life Goes On did in 2021.
-He then released a deluxe version of Cowboy Tears titled "Cowboy Tears: Drown the World in a Swimming Pool of Sorrow" on December 23, 2022.